Frequently asked questions

 Learn more about the Safe Space Alliance

 The Safe Space Alliance is a LGBTQI+ led nonprofit organisation that aims to help people identify, navigate, and create safe spaces for LGBTQI+ communities worldwide.
-Being part of the Safe Space Alliance is being part of a global and collaborative safe space community.
+This includes helping LGBTQI+ people get to safety.
+Being part of the Safe Space Alliance is being part of a global and collaborative safe space network.

 A safe space is a space where LGBTQI+ communities can freely express themselves without fear.
 It is a space that does not tolerate violence, bullying, or hate speech towards LGBTQI+ communities.